hashicorp/consul-template/README.md

   // This value can also be specified via the environment variable VAULT_TOKEN. token = "abcd1234"

+  // This tells Consul Template that the provided token is actually a wrapped
+  // token that should be unwrapped using Vault's cubbyhole response wrapping
+  // before being used.
+Please see Vault's cubbyhole response wrapping
+  // documentation for more information. unwrap_token = true

   // This option tells Consul Template to automatically renew the Vault token
   // given.
 If you are unfamiliar with Vault's architecture, Vault requires
   // tokens be renewed at some regular interval or they will be revoked.
 Consul